Russian Art in the New Millennium. Edward Lucie-Smith, Sergei Reviakin. London. 2022. ISBN 978-1-9134-9172-7

 Russia.
 Realism.
 XXI century, Palace Editions, The State Russian Museum, Saint Petersburg, 2015.
 ISBN 978-5-93332-528-4

-Desolation of landscape, project of the DI art magazine, catalogue for the exhibition, 2014
+Desolation of landscape, a project of the DI art magazine, catalogue for the exhibition, 2014

 Catalogue of the 4th Moscow Biennal of Young Art "Time to Dream", Moscow, 2014.
 ISBN 978-5-94620-095-0